 A 7% GST is levied on all goods imported into Singapore.
 Visitors, tourists, returning citizens or permanent residents of Singapore will be granted GST relief on new articles, souvenirs, gifts and food preparations (excluding intoxicating liquors and tobacco).
 Depending on the number of hours spent outside of Singapore immediately before arrival, GST relief is granted up to the following values illustrated in the table below:

 The above relief is granted on an individual basis and is not applicable if the goods are brought in for trade, commercial or business purposes, or carried on behalf of other persons.
 For goods exceeding the eligible GST relief, travellers are required to make payment for the taxes at the Customs Tax Counter before exiting the Green/Red Channel.

-Further information on customs clearance and procedures can be found at here.
+Further information on customs clearance and procedures can be found here.

-The Customs@SG mobile app also allows the public to provide tip-offs on customs offences and send feedback to Singapore Customs.
+The [email protected] mobile app also allows the public to provide tip-offs on customs offences and send feedback to Singapore Customs.

 Terms & Conditions

-The terms and conditions for use of the Customs@SG mobile/web application for declaration and payment of duty and/or Goods and Services Tax (GST) are as follows:
+The terms and conditions for use of the [email protected] mobile/web application for declaration and payment of duty and/or Goods and Services Tax (GST) are as follows: